jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/research.md

 * da Silva, Lucas and **Jungmin Han**. "[Which World Gets Covered?
 Media Ideology and the Geography of Foreign News](/working_paper6/)." _Under Review_.

 * **Han, Jungmin** and Minseon Ku.
 "Protocol Violations, Status Hierarchies, and Public Opinion in Summit Diplomacy." _Work in progress_ (Presentation at MPSA 2026).

-* **Han, Jungmin** and Thomas Chadefaux.
-"Conflict Prediction, Policy Implementation, and Public Opinion." _Work in progress_

 ## 4. Online Violence during Electoral Campaign